Sarthakjanrao07/AgriMitra07/README.md

 Machine learning models for plant disease detection.
 AI-driven chatbot with NLP capabilities.

-How It Works
+## How It Works

 Fertilizer Recommendation

 Users input soil and crop details.
+As after he has tested Soil from Soil Test Lab.
 The app uses machine learning models to analyze the data and recommend the optimal fertilizer.
-Plant Disease Detection

-Users upload images of affected plants.
+Plant Disease Detection using ML prediction based on dataset on which model is Trained Users upload images of affected plants.
 The app processes the image using trained models and identifies the disease, offering actionable insights.

-Chatbot Interaction
+#### Chatbot Interaction

 Farmers ask questions or seek advice through the chatbot.
+Chat named as
+##### Arogya

 The AI-powered chatbot provides accurate and timely responses.
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/25423296/163456776-7f95b81a-f1ed-45f7-b7ab-8fa810d529fa.png">